Parents & guardians

 Success at camp and how to avoid homesickness:

 We want to help you as a parent to set up your child for success at camp.
-While homesickness is very rare here at Ocean Park where we play hard all day, we wanted to inform you about some tips and techniques to help your child prepare for a week away from their normal routine.
-Please visit this link for an excellent article published by the American Camp Association.
+While homesickness is very rare here at Ocean Park where we play hard all day, we wanted to inform you about some tips and techniques to help you and your child prepare for a week away from their normal routine.

 Important Camp Information